RHaigh/Quickload-simplified-leaflet-maps-R/README.md

 Analysts can then simply save the simplified basemap as an .rds object and deploy this to their chosen staging environment.
 This will dramatically decrease map loading times for users.

+Sample data for demonstration purposes is provided via a csv file based on daily covid-19 cases across Scottish healthboards.
+Boundaries are collected from stats.gov.